Most buyers assume new means better. But new construction contracts are fundamentally different from resale contracts — and not in your favor.

 In new construction contracts, inspection rights are frequently restricted or eliminated altogether.
 Some builders allow a pre-closing walkthrough but limit it to cosmetic items.
 Others permit an independent inspection but specify that the results cannot be used as grounds to delay closing or terminate the contract.
 Still others include language stating that the buyer accepts the home in its "as-is" condition at closing, subject only to the builder's own limited warranty.

 The practical effect is significant.
 If your independent inspector finds that the HVAC system was improperly installed or that the foundation has already developed cracks, you may have no contractual right to refuse closing.
 Your only recourse is the builder's warranty process — which, as we will discuss, has its own problems.
+For more on how deposit forfeiture interacts with inspection findings, see our deposit forfeiture guide.

 Closing Dates: The Builder Decides